pmazumder3927/udtube/README.md

 In `validation` mode, one runs the validation step over labeled validation data (specified as `data: val: path/to/validation.conllu`) using a previously trained checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line), recording total loss and per-task accuracies.
-In practice this is mostly usefulf or debugging.
+In practice this is mostly useful for debugging.

 This mode is invoked using the `validate` subcommand, like so: